Employee Monitoring Laws: Are Employers Allowed to Monitor Employee Personal Devices?

 BYOD monitoring should be authorized, i.e. a communicated one and based on a written employee consent.

 Providing that various laws prohibit unauthorized access to electronic communications and invasion of employee privacy, personal devices monitoring practices are suggested to be employee authorized.
-An authorized access means a communicated monitoring practice, which eliminates privacy expectations by employees.
+Authorized access means a communicated monitoring practice, which eliminates privacy expectations by employees.
 Moreover, personal electronic devices’ monitoring should be reasonable, i.e. coherent to business goals of the company and relevant to adopted BYOD policy.

 BYOD policy that includes monitoring practice protects both employers and employees.